zenpai6996/Kitaab-android/README.md

 ## 🤝 Contribution

-### you're welcome to make contributions to enhance the Fillum-Android project.
+### You're welcome to make contributions to enhance the Fillum-Android project.
 To contribute:

 1. **Fork the Repository**: Click on the 'Fork' button at the top right of this page.
 2. **Create a New Branch**: For your feature or bugfix.